 The basics of OEE

-Most of us already know that OEE stands for overall equipment effectiveness – it identifies the percentage of manufacturing time that is spent on pure productivity.
-A perfect OEE score is 100%; which means you are manufacturing only quality parts, as efficiently as possible, with zero stop time.
+Most of us already know that OEE stands for Overall Equipment Effectiveness – it identifies the percentage of manufacturing time that is spent on pure productivity.
+A perfect OEE score is 100% (but, world-class OEE is a myth, more on that here); which means you are manufacturing only quality parts, as efficiently as possible, with zero stop time.
 Those are 3 of the main tenants of OEE: availability, quality, and performance.